tinted-theming/tinted-putty/README.md

 [PuTTY][1] styles based on Chris Kempson's [Base16][2] colour scheme.

-(Note, make sure you grab the latest stable PuTTY for this to work properally)
+(Note, make sure you grab the latest stable PuTTY for this to work properly)

 ## Installation